antdking/django-hybrid/README.md

 #### Referencing other Hybrid properties
-I'll start off by saying, it's untested, but in theory, it will work.
-What will **NOT** work is referencing hybrids on a different object.
+You cannot reference hybrids on different objects.

 essentially, don't do this:
 ```python